|

 Character: Lone Villager on steps

 Sir James Forbes arrives in a remote Cornish village to identify a mysterious plague afflicting the population.
-Local squire Charles, a disciple of Haitian witchcraft, is using the voodoo magic to resurrect the dead to work in his decrepit and unsafe tin mines that are shunned by the local population.
-But his magic relies on human sacrifice and he unleashes his army of the undead on the unsuspecting village with horrific consequences.
+He discovers that one of the squires is a disciple of Haitian witchcraft and using dark magic to resurrect the dead.
+As the plan to create undead servants unravels, the squire unleashes his zombie army on the unsuspecting village.

 |